mooped/foobot/README.md

 # foobot
-Robot table football using 433mhz radio modules and classic Nintendo and Sega controllers
+Robot table football using cheap 433mhz radio modules and classic Nintendo and Sega controllers